Tesla says bitcoin investment worth $2.48 billion

-(Reuters) -Tesla Inc said on Wednesday that the fair market value of bitcoin the electric carmaker held as of March 31 was $2.48 billion, suggesting it could stand to make around $1 billion dollars out of the investment were it to cash in the digital currency.
+Tesla Inc (TSLA.O) said on Wednesday that the fair market value of bitcoin the electric carmaker held as of March 31 was $2.48 billion, suggesting it could stand to make around $1 billion dollars out of the investment were it to cash in the digital currency.

 The world's most valuable automaker, which said it had bought or received $1.5 billion in bitcoin by the end of the first quarter, reiterated in its regular report it had trimmed its position by 10% during the quarter.

-The company added that it recorded $27 million of impairment losses on its bitcoin investment in the three months ended March.(bit.ly/2PtMZ5A)
+The company added that it recorded $27 million of impairment losses on its bitcoin investment in the three months ended March.(https://bit.ly/2PtMZ5A)

 Our Standards: The Thomson Reuters Trust Principles.